Certification of Bottleneck Task Assignment with Shortest Path Criteria: Introduction

-To obtain a criterion for stopping the iterative increase of the planning complexity we apply assignment sensitivity analysis.
-In particular, given estimates of the path lengths between all robots and goals and a corresponding bottleneck optimising assignment, we are interested in knowing how much error in the estimates can be tolerated in order for the assignment to remain optimal.
-Methods to quantify such sensitivity for different types of assignment objectives and perturbation models have been derived in \cite{Lin2003EJoOR, Volgenant2006EJoOR, Nam2015ICRA, Lin2007APJoOR, Michael2022EJOR}.
+To obtain a stopping criterion for the iterative algorithm we apply assignment sensitivity analysis.
+In particular, given estimates of the path lengths between all robots and goals and a bottleneck optimising assignment, we quantify how much error in the estimates can be tolerated in order for the assignment to remain optimal.
+Methods to quantify such sensitivity for different types of assignment objectives and perturbation models have been derived in \cite{Sotskov1995DAM, Nam2015ICRA, Michael2022EJOR}.
 While these methods have been used for post-assignment analysis, they have not been applied to determine whether the accuracy of the cost estimates is sufficient for knowing the true optimal assignment in a scenario where the estimates are being refined at the time the assignment is made.